Water from the North Platte River forms the largest lake in Nebraska. In summer, there is a busy world of outdoor recreation.

 Winter attracts many birds, including seagulls (yes, seagulls), ducks, geese, and bald eagles—which will be additional metaphorical fabric for our story.

 The Dam and the Lakes are characters and key locations.
+The cold land and frozen waterscape is a solemn place for our isolated, on-his-own main character.

 Words and photos copyrighted Jamie Vesay.
 Thank you.